dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 #### Compiler Version

-This will be a full compiler version, and if possible the commit SHA for the build of the compiler.
-This will be used since compilations accros compiler versions are not guaranteed to be the same.
+This will be a full compiler version, including commit SHA for the build of the compiler.
+This will be used since compilations across compiler versions are not guaranteed to be the same.

 #### Source Encoding